 LAB MEDIA: Figure 5A, B, and D Video editor: Please, emphasize the scattered gray and black dots in the graph of Figure 5D.

-For quantification of the overlap, Mander’s overlap coefficient was measured [1], and the significant increase was observed in the paraventricular nucleus [2].
+To quantify colocalization of Mchr1 within ACIII, Mander’s overlap coefficient was measured [1], and there was a significant increase in the paraventricular nucleus than in the arcuate nucleus [2].

 LAB MEDIA: Figure 5C